jimjimvalkema/EIP7503-ERC20/README.md

 `address_hash` then has the first 12 bytes set to 0, so it the same length as ethereum address *(this is also the cause of that collision attack vector 😬).*

 ## optimizations
 Merkle tree: The balances tracked in the merkle tree update on **every** transfer, even if a user never intends to use any privacy.
-This is to preserve privacy.
+This is to preserve plausible deniability.
 However this can optimized by:
 * Only updating the recipient in the transfer, since burn addresses will never be senders! *(note that this does make the balance inaccurate for non burn addresses)*
 * skipping merkle tree updates when `tx.origin==recipient`, since then the recipient is for sure a EOA and not a burn address.
 * WARNING: you might be tempted to check if recipient is a contract with `recipient.code!=0x00`, but this incentives EOAs to set code or user to use smart contract wallet to save on gas. **This breaks plausible deniability**.

+## relayer
+The relayer logic does accounting based on the baseFee which makes it more fair then the relayer in ex: tornadocash.
+Currently the ui has no relayer and just stores the proofs in localstorage to be self relayed from a different account.
+But the contract and circuit does support external relays and it is tested in `test/Token.test.ts`

 ## WARNINGS
 * The value `POW_DIFFICULTY` has been set to an arbitrary number and **IS LIKELY INSECURE**